jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ## Other Changes

-A number of small changes have been made to AdapTable State and Adaptable functionaliy other than that listed above.
+A number of small changes have been made to AdapTable State and Adaptable functionaliy other than those listed above.
 These include:

 * **Config Server**  - which has long been deprecated - has finally been removed.
 The only way to manage state remotely is via the `StateOptions` functions in Adaptable Options.